-Receives the 96th Youth Friends Award from the School Art League and the New York City Department of Education.
-Makes his first visit to Kenya and begins to work on Forest Project.
-Named artist director of China Life Magazine and publishes Abstract Essays, a series of experimental works that explores visual art and text between 2005 and 2007.
-His artwork, Holding the Brush, is acquired by the Museum of Modern Art, New York.
+Received the 96th "Youth Friends Award" from the School Art League and the New York City Department of Education.
+Made his first visit to Kenya and began to work on Forest Project.
+Named artist director of the Life Magazine in China and published Abstract Essays, a series of experimental works that explores visual art and text between 2005 and 2007.
+His artwork, Holding the Brush, was acquired by the Museum of Modern Art, New York.

 Named a member of the Guggenheim Asian Art Council.
-Work is exhibited at the Metropolitan Museum of Art and the Museum of Modern Art, in New York.
-The Spencer Museum of Art mounts solo exhibition “Book from the Sky to Book from the Ground: Xu Bing's Book Works.”
+Work was exhibited at the Metropolitan Museum of Art and the Museum of Modern Art, in New York.
+The Spencer Museum of Art mounted Xu's solo exhibition “Book from the Sky to Book from the Ground: Xu Bing's Book Works.”
 The Southern Graphics Council presents Xu Bing with a Lifetime Achievement in Printmaking Award, explaining that his “use of text, language and books has impacted the dialogue of the print and art worlds in significant ways.”
 Listed among forty other artists in the ARTnews survey “Famous in 2112: experts predict which artists the art world will be looking at 105 years from now.”
 Named vice president of the China Central Academy of Fine Arts by the Ministry of Education of the People's Republic of China.
-Moves back to China.
+Moved back to China.

 辞去中央美术学院行政职务。接受第56届威尼斯双年展总策划Okwui Enwezor《凤凰》参展的邀请，开始“第二代凤凰”的制作。筹备多年的大型“徐冰回顾展”在台北市立美术馆开幕。“徐冰凤凰”在纽约圣约翰大教堂展出，《纽约时报》给与题为“Phoenixes Rise in China and Float in New York”的整版报道。徐冰《徐冰凤凰》被美国纽约圣约翰大教堂授予“城市之心”奖章。4月《汉字的性格》动画片在大都会博物馆展出。“木林森计划—徐冰与孩子们的木林森”在台北历史博物馆展出。

-Focuses on the production of Dragonfly Eyes.
+Focused on the production of Dragonfly Eyes.

 电影《蜻蜓之眼》制作完成，于八月在瑞士洛迦诺电影节全球首映，并获得国际影评人奖和天主教人道精神特别提名奖等多项奖项，入选多个国际电影节。“徐冰”同名个展于武汉合美术馆开幕。澳门艺术博物馆举办个展“徐冰的文字”个展。纽约古根海姆美术馆大型群展“1989后的艺术与中国：世界剧场”开幕，《误街》《何处惹尘埃》及《一个转换案例的研究》参展。美国维京出版社出版第一本由英文方块字书写的中美儿歌儿童读物《Look!
 What do you see?》（《看！你看见了什么？》），并获得多个优秀图书奖项。